chayahaor/Finance/README.md

 actions will do to their finances.
 ![](/Users/sarastavnitser/Downloads/sandboxBefore.png)
 ![](/Users/sarastavnitser/Downloads/sandboxAfter.png)

-The second page of the program is the environment where users can visualize possible profits and losses based on specifications they provide of potential actions they may perform with their finances.
-The user selects an action from a dropdown menu, enters the original currency and the currency they wish to change to, the amount of money, forward price, and date of maturity.
-A PnL chart shows a visual representation of the potential financial action.
+The second page of the program is a simulation of what happens to users' finances based on financial actions they take.
+The user selects an action from a dropdown menu, enters the foreign currency, quantity of money, forward price, and date of maturity.
+A PnL chart shows a visual representation of the financial action.
 ![](/Users/sarastavnitser/Downloads/finance.png)
 [Rachel Brisman](https://github.com/RachelBrisman) <br>
 [Chaya Haor](https://github.com/ChayaHaor) <br>